0xAF/openwebrxplus-plugins/receiver/antenna_switcher/README.md

 # OWRX+ Receiver Plugin: antenna_switcher

-This is a `receiver` plugin to provide antenna switching functionality for Raspberry Pi devices, providing logical levels on their GPIO ports that correpond to the user's antenna selection via buttons on the WebSDR's front-end.
+This is a `receiver` plugin to add antenna switching functionality for Raspberry Pi devices, providing logical levels on their GPIO ports that correpond to the user's antenna selection via buttons on the WebSDR's front-end.

 It consists of a **front-end** and **back-end** part.